RaspiKidd/Website/BLOG_POSTS/InstallingMuOnLinux.md

 Mu
 ```

-Now that you have Mu installed you can go and develop in Python3, Micro Python for micro:bit or even CircuitPython for the adafruit Circuit Playground Express.
+Now that you have Mu installed you can go and develop in Python3, MicroPython for micro:bit or even CircuitPython for the Adafruit Circuit Playground Express.